Killzone (video game)

-Killzone is a first-person shooter, developed by Guerrilla Games and released on 2 November 2004 in North America and 26 November 2004 in Europe.
-The game was remastered in HD by Supermassive Games and re-released within the Killzone Trilogy for PlayStation 3 as well as a standalone PSN title in 2012.
+Killzone is a 2004 first-person shooter video game developed by Guerrilla Games and published by Sony Computer Entertainment for the PlayStation 2.
+It is the first installment of the Killzone series and the first partnership between Guerrilla and Sony.
+A remaster developed by Supermassive Games was re-released within the Killzone Trilogy for PlayStation 3 as well as a standalone PSN title in 2012.

 Killzone takes place in the middle of the 24th century and chronicles the war between two human factions; the Vektans, and the Helghast.
 The game is played from a first-person view and follows Jan Templar, a high-ranking officer within the Interplanetary Strategic Alliance, as he battles invading Helghast forces on his homeworld of Vekta.

 Prior to its release Killzone was heavily anticipated with several publications considering it to be Sony's "Halo killer" title.
 Upon release, however, the game was met with mixed responses, with critics praising the visuals, sound, and music, but criticizing the gameplay, AI, and technical issues.
-Despite mixed reactions, Killzone spawned numerous sequels, beginning with a direct sequel, Killzone 2.
+Killzone spawned several sequels, beginning with a direct sequel, Killzone 2.
+Sony purchased Guerrilla in 2005.

 Plot

 Killzone takes place in a fictional world set in the year 2357.
 After nuclear war rendered much of the Earth uninhabitable in 2055, world governments formed an international order known as the United Colonial Nations.
 Partnering with private firms, the UCN moved to establish human colonies in Alpha Centauri, a system occupied by two planets: Vekta, a rich Earth-like world (named after the CEO of the mining conglomerate Helghan, Philip Vekta), and Helghan, a barren wasteland named after the same company.
-The Helghan Corporation sought to buy ownership of Vekta as well, but when the UCN imposed sanctions against its unfair business practices, a war broke out (known as the First Extrasolar War), which led to the ISA, the military arm of the UCN, driving the company out of Vekta.
+The Helghan Corporation sought to buy ownership of Vekta as well, but when the UCN imposed sanctions against its business practices, a war broke out (known as the First Extrasolar War), which led to the ISA, the military arm of the UCN, driving the company out of Vekta.
 In response, the exiled colonists established their own civilization on Helghan, built on the principles of militarism and authoritarianism.
 The harsh environment and atmosphere killed many Helghans, forcing the survivors to use respirators and air tanks just to breathe.
-Eventually, the population, now known as the Helghast, mutated into pale-skinned hairless humanoids with increased strength, stamina, and intelligence.
-Violently xenophobic and convinced of their superiority, the Helghan consider humans to be beneath them, and dream of one day reconquering Vekta and expanding their empire to Earth and the neighboring star systems.
+Eventually, the population, now known as the Helghast, mutated into pale-skinned, occasionally hairless humanoids with increased strength, stamina, and intelligence.
+Violently xenophobic and convinced of their superiority, the Helghan consider other humans to be beneath them, and dream of one day reconquering Vekta and expanding their empire to Earth and the neighboring star systems.